-A board of library Trustees is a group of citizens to whom the public library is entrusted.
-The trustees are vested with the entire custody and management of the library.
-They select a librarian (often called the library director), adopt policies to govern the library's operation, and work for adequate financial support of the library.
-They have the power to expend all funds provided to the library, and determine how they will be spent.
+RSA 202-A:2 defines a board of Library Trustees as "the governing body of the library."
+Trustees are vested with the entire custody and management of the library.
+They hire the library director, adopt policies to govern the library's operation and advocate for adequate financial support of the library.
+Trustees have the power to expend all funds provided to the library, and to determine how they will be spent.

-Many people consider the library a town department, subject to jurisdiction and review by the town manager and/or board of selectmen.
-This is not the case.
-The NH Supreme Court affirmed in the Town of Littleton v.
-Kathryn Taylor (April, 1994) that the library is a separate and distinct entity from the town.
+NH public libraries are not town departments, subject to jurisdiction and review by the town manager and/or select board.
+The NH Supreme Court affirmed in Town of Littleton v.
+Kathryn Taylor (April 1994) that the library is a separate and distinct entity from the town.
 The court ruled that the board of trustees is the sole governing body of the library and that library employees are not town employees.

-A copy of the court decision is available on the NHLTA website: http://www.nhlta.org/advocacy.asp
+A copy of this court decision is available on the NHLTA website.